-After drinking several different types of yerba mate for months to understand the effects and benefits, I can definitely confirm Yerba Mate is one of my favorite natural energy boosters on the market.
+After drinking several different types of yerba mate for months to understand the effects and benefits, I can definitely confirm yerba mate is one of my favorite natural energy boosters.

-But I am not the only one who prefers drinking Yerba mate compared to coffee – a lot of biohackers including Tim Ferriss are big fans of Yerba Mate tea.
+But I am not the only one who prefers drinking yerba mate compared to coffee – a lot of biohackers including Tim Ferriss are big fans of it.

-It’s just effective and it leaves no crash – something that every serious focus-hacker should be interested in.
+It’s just effective, and it leaves no crash – something that everyone should be interested in.

 2. Yerba Mate Improves Our Digestion & Can Help Us Lose Weight